ercanon/JaggyJiggy/README.md

 # Assigment sub-systems

-Each element in the town generate a box collider.
++ Each element in the town generate a Box Collider.

-The camera shoot sphere colliders that interact with other colliders correctly from a physics view.
++ The Game camera shoot Sphere Colliders that interact with other colliders correctly from a physics view.

-A car is generated in the engine, wich can be controlled by a person.
++ A car is generated in the engine, which can be controlled by a the player.
 This car interacts with other colliders in the scene.

 # Showcase